examples/numbers.pl in the Math-PlanePath sources for a

 90 code by John Dennis.

-In the default radix=2, or higher such as 5.
+In the default radix=2, and higher radix=5.
 Second row is the digit order

 variations XXY, YXX, XnYX, XnXY, YXnX.